inviqa/workspace-documentation/local-harness.md

   - { src: templates/notices/NOTICE.md, dst: workspace:/NOTICE.md }
 ```

+Note:

+- A separate `confd('harness:/'):` block is **not required** in the minimal
+  pattern because the goal is to place every rendered artefact directly into
+  the project root.
+All templates still reside under the local harness
+  directory; the prefix only controls the *destination* root.
+- If you later need some files to live inside the ephemeral harness tree (e.g.
+  helper scripts that should not clutter the repository root) you can either:
+  1. Keep a single `confd('workspace:/')` block and use explicit
+     `dst: harness:/path/to/file` overrides for those few cases, or
+  2. Introduce an additional `confd('harness:/'):` block for clearer grouping
+     when there are many harness-internal outputs.

 ### Why `workspace:/` Prefix?

 It directs all rendered outputs into the project root (not the ephemeral